 DESIRE LEADS TO ANGER

-President Yoon’s main desire, at least my hunch, is that he wants to stay in power as president.
-He has wanted his budget and bills to pass, which did not, showing the decline in his power.
-His way of doing things became under threat with the legal investigations of his wife and allies.
+President Yoon’s main desire, at least my hunch at the time, was he wants to stay in power as president.
+He wanted his budget and bills to pass, which did not, showing the decline in his power.
+His way of doing things came under threat with the legal investigations of his wife and allies.

 I can see this long series of desires and wants that came to fruition, and then suddenly all he gained, he started to lose.
 As his longing to keep things comfortable and as they were, he became angry, blaming others for these losses.